GG-Muniz/FlavorLab/frontend/tests/REACT-CHEATSHEET.md

-# FlavorLab React Code Patterns - Cheat Sheet
+# HealthLab React Code Patterns - Cheat Sheet

-> A reference guide for common React patterns, JavaScript concepts, and coding practices used in the FlavorLab project.
+> A reference guide for common React patterns, JavaScript concepts, and coding practices used in the HealthLab project.

 ---